You really should visit Luxembourg.

 Local wine is crisp and refreshing

-I love a good glass of wine every now and then.
-After all, I am from Italy!
-I enjoy sparkling white wine, and was happy to find out that Luxembourg has its very own, called Cremant.
-Needless to say, I obliged.
+If you love a good glass of wine you will be happy to know that you can enjoy sparkling white wine, and was even happier to find out that Luxembourg has its very own one, called Cremant.

 Budget and adventure travelers and backpackers will find that there are plenty of accommodation options to suit their taste and need in Luxembourg.
 Luxembourg City Youth Hostel is perfectly equipped with comfortable and spotless dorms.
 Yet, the best places to stay are camping sites such as the Camping Officiel Echternach, where it is possible to pitch a tent, place a caravan, and even to sleep in a pod.